microsoft/fast/packages/web-components/fast-foundation/docs/integrations/webpack.md

 Open the `fast-webpack` folder in your favorite editor.
 You should see your `package.json` along with a `package-lock.json` and a `node_modules` folder.

 First, let's create a `src` folder where we'll put all our TypeScript code.
 In the `src` folder, add a `main.ts` file.
 You can leave the file empty for now.
-We'll come back it in a bit.
+We'll come back to it in a bit.

 Next, in the root of your project folder, add a `tsconfig.json` file to configure the TypeScript compiler.
 Here's an example starter config that you can put into that file: